Engin-Boot/capture-behavior-of-a-visit-counter-PallaviZoting/needs-director.md

   Given visitor counter value is available
   When Specialists visit hospital
-  Then Find parking available parking slot using aggregate visitor count, availability of beds and nursing staff
+  Then Find parking available parking slot using aggregate visitor count